 Most recently, Zuzana Marková debuted at Opernhaus Zürich as Elvira in I puritani and at the Bolshoi Theatre in Moscow in La traviata.
 She appeared in concert with the Essen Philharmonic, she returned to Teatro Massimo di Palermo as Violetta and to La Fenice as Lucia di Lammermoor.

-Future plans includ Manon at Köln Opera, Un ballo in maschera at the Bolshoi, I puritani at Opéra Royal de Wallonie in Liegi.
+Future plans includ Manon at Köln Opera, Il Cappello di Paglia di Firenze at Teatro San Carlo in Napoli, I puritani at Opéra Royal de Wallonie in Liegi.

 Recent season’s engagements have included: Marianne in Sauget’s Les caprices de Marianne with Opéra de Reims, Opéra-Théâtre de Metz-Métropole, Opéra municipal de Marseille, Opéra de Tours, Opéra Grand Avignon, Grand Théâtre de Bordeaux and Opéra-Théâtre de Limoges; Ismene in Alceste with Teatro La Fenice in Venice (conductor Guillaume Tourniaire and stage director Pier Luigi Pizzi), Oscar in Un ballo in maschera with Teatro Massimo di Palermo conducted by Paolo Arrivabeni with staging of Massimo Gasparon, Violetta in La traviata at Teatro Lirico di Cagliari, Donizetti’s Anna Bolena at Opéra municipal de Marseille, Lucia di Lammermoor with Opéra Grand Avignon and Teatro delle Muse in Ancona.